Mass media use by the Islamic State

-IS is known for its extensive and effective use of propaganda.
+The Islamic State (IS) is known for its extensive and effective use of propaganda.
 It uses a version of the Muslim Black Standard flag and developed an emblem which has clear symbolic meaning in the Muslim world.

-Videos by IS are commonly accompanied by nasheeds (chants), notable examples being the chant Dawlat al-Islam Qamat, which came to be viewed as an unofficial anthem of IS, and Salil al-Sawarim.
+Videos by the Islamic State are commonly accompanied by nasheeds (chants), notable examples being the chant Dawlat al-Islam Qamat, which came to be viewed as an unofficial anthem of the Islamic State, and Salil al-Sawarim.

+Academic research has emphasized the scale and volume of Islamic State media production beyond its flagship magazines.
+A quantitative study cited in R. Malash’s academic work documented 1,373 distinct Islamic State media products released over a six-month period between 1 August 2017 and 28 February 2018, including magazines, newsletters, reports, photographic releases, audio recordings, and other media formats.
+Scholars have used such datasets to illustrate the breadth and intensity of the group’s media output, particularly during periods of territorial decline, when propaganda activity remained high despite military pressure.

 Traditional media

 Al-Furqan Foundation for Media Production

 In January 2006, shortly after the group's rebranding as the "Islamic State of Iraq", it established the Al-Furqan Foundation for Media Production (مؤسسة الفرقان للإنتاج الإعلامي), which produces CDs, DVDs, posters, pamphlets, and web-related propaganda products and official statements.
 It is the primary media production house of the Islamic State and responsible for production of major media releases, including the statements of the spokesmen and leaders of the group.